 Trump signs order threatening tariffs on nations doing business with Iran

-- On Friday, President Donald Trump signed an executive order to impose tariffs on countries trading with Iran, effective at 12:01 a.m. on Feb.
+- On Friday, U.S. President Donald Trump signed the executive order enabling tariffs on goods from countries that do business with Iran, effective at 12:01 a.m. on Feb.
 7, 2026.

 US President Donald Trump signed an executive order that could impose tariffs of 25 percent on countries that do business with Iran.